apache/kylin/website/_docs/install/kylin_cluster.md

 2. kylin.server.mode
 	Make sure there is only one instance whose "kylin.server.mode" is set to "all" if there are multiple instances.

+## Setup load balancer

+To enable Kylin high availability, you need setup a load balancer in front of these servers, let it routing the incoming requests to the cluster.
+Client sides send all requests to the load balancer, instead of talk with a specific instance.